dinhomathias/Amc/Extensions-–-Advanced-Filters.md

 ## `Filters` and `CallbackContext`

-You may have noticed that when using `Filters.regex`, the attributes `context.matches` and `context.match` are set to the corresponding matches.
+You may have noticed that when using `filters.regex`, the attributes `context.matches` and `context.match` are set to the corresponding matches.
 To achieve something like this for your custom filter, you can do the following:

 1. Set `self.data_filter=True` for your filter.
 2. If the update should be handled return a dictionary of the form `{attribute_name: [values]}`.
 This dict will be merged with the internal dict of the `context` argument making `value` available as `context.attribute_name`.
 This currently works with `MessageHandler`, `CommandHandler` and `PrefixHandler`, which are the only handlers that accept filters.